mustofyou/Machine-Learning/README.md

 ### 🎼 Clustering Music Genres
 In this project, I applied clustering algorithms (such as K-Means, DBSCAN) to group music genres based on features such as tempo, energy, valence, and more.

+### 💳 Clustering Credit Card Customers
+In this project, I used **unsupervised learning techniques** to segment credit card customers based on their transaction patterns and behaviors.

+Key steps included:
+- Feature engineering (e.g. annual spend, payment ratio, balance frequency)
+- Dimensionality reduction with PCA
+- Clustering with **K-Means** and **Hierarchical Clustering**

+The goal was to uncover hidden patterns in customer data and enable better targeting for marketing or credit risk strategies.